MicrosoftDocs/windows-powershell-docs/docset/windows/remoteaccess/set-vpnserverconfiguration.md

 ```

-This command changes the idle disconnect time to 1000 seconds for the VPN server.
-The command includes the PassThru parameter, so the command sends a VpnServerIPsecConfiguration object to the console.
+This command changes the idle disconnect time of the VPN server to 1000 seconds.
+The command includes the PassThru parameter, so it sends a VpnServerIPsecConfiguration object to the console.

 ### Example 2: Configure a custom IPsec policy
 ```